VPN vs Tor vs dVPN - What are the real differences?

 Mysterium’s micropayments system is a homegrown Layer 2 solution.
 It was built to handle large volumes of users and transactions, making the network fast and more scalable.

-Depends on high bandwidth throughput and fast connection speeds to provide an optimal service for their users.
+The service depends on high bandwidth throughput and fast connection speeds to provide an optimal service for customers.
 Often use multiple tunneling protocols to ensure their network can scale and can adapt to various needs.

 Yes – open source pioneer.